christophcar/personal-website/README.md

 # personal-website
-Read more about me on http://christophcarstens.de
+Find out more about me on http://christophcarstens.de